8 Interactive Brokers SQL Interview Questions (Updated 2025)

 Answer:

-This query filters the table to find all customers residing in California.
+This query filters the customer table to find all customers residing in California.
 Here, we use the SQL LIKE operator with the wildcard character (%) before and after 'CA' to match any address that contains the string 'CA'.
-Thus, it will return all records where the field contains 'CA'.
+Thus, it will return all records where the address field contains 'CA'.

 Read about Interactive Broker's API solutions.